GMyhf/2025fall-cs201/AI_literacy.md

-4. Q
+4. Describe the process of converting a token ID into an embedding vector using an embedding layer

    The embedding layer acts as a lookup table.
 When given a token ID, it retrieves the corresponding embedding vector from its weight matrix.
 This embedding vector is a continuous representation of the token, allowing the LLM to process it effectively.

-5. Q
+5. How does the embedding layer's weight matrix relate to the vocabulary size and embedding dimension?

    The embedding layer's weight matrix has a number of rows equal to the vocabulary size, representing each unique token.
 The number of columns corresponds to the embedding dimension, which determines the size of the embedding vector for each token.

-6. Match the terms to its description on the right:
+6. 将术语与其右侧的描述进行匹配：

 | Context Size       |      | number of positions the input window is shifted when creating the next batch of input-target pairs. |
 | ------------------ | ---- | ------------------------------------------------------------ |